Building Multi-Agent Memory Systems: Architecture Patterns

 # Check memory for known vulnerability patterns

-past_vulns = client.memory.search(
+past_vulns = client.search_memories(

 query=f"vulnerability patterns in {pr_diff[:200]}",